designedhead/code-reviewer/README.md

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on the GitHub repository.

 #### Credits
-The code reviewer is developed and maintained by [Your Name] and contributors.
+The code reviewer is developed and maintained by Rafael Mendes and contributors.
 Special thanks to OpenAI for providing the language model that powers the code reviewer.

 #### Contact
 For any inquiries or feedback, please contact mrrafaelmendes@gmail.com